pyglet/pyglet/doc/programming_guide/media.rst

    audio channels based on the position of the sound source
 #.
 Integration with surround sound

-Switching to :ref:`guide-openal` should automatically enable them.
+Switching to :ref:`guide-audio-driver-openal` should automatically enable them.

 The bug
 """""""